-Particularly bright and cozy flat of 49 m² on the first floor located on private land.
-This upstairs flat has a contemporary look and is neatly maintained.
+Exceptionally bright and charming 49 m² apartment on the first floor, located on private land.
+This upstairs apartment has a contemporary look and is well maintained.

-The property gives the feeling of holiday and beach, located in a beautiful part of the Bestevâerstraat.
+The house gives the feeling of a vacation and the beach, located in a beautiful part of Bestevâerstraat.

 Tour

-The fine living room is at the rear, the lots of glass making it extra light.
-There is a modern corner kitchen (white with wooden worktop), equipped with built-in appliances such as dishwasher, fridge/freezer, oven/microwave and gas stove.
-The sunny west-facing balcony covers the entire width of the house and is a lovely extension of the living room.
+The cozy living room is located at the rear of the home, and the abundance of windows makes it exceptionally bright.
+There is a modern corner kitchen (white with a wooden countertop), equipped with built-in appliances such as a dishwasher, fridge-freezer, oven/microwave, and gas stove.
+The sunny west-facing balcony spans the entire width of the home and serves as a delightful extension of the living room.

-The generous bedroom is at the front and has a beautiful wardrobe.
+The spacious bedroom is located at the front and has a beautiful built-in wardrobe.
 There is a possibility to create a second bedroom.
 See alternative layout.
-The hip bathroom is spacious and has a walk-in shower, washbasin and toilet.
+The trendy bathroom is spacious and has a walk-in shower, sink, and toilet.

-There is plenty of storage space in the apartment and also an additional storage room in the basement.
+The apartment has plenty of storage space, and there is also an additional storage room in the basement.

-"Facing outside when I'm reading a book on the sofa, at the kitchen table with my laptop while the sun shines in, or on a summer evening when my balcony doors are open and I chill in my hanging chair on the balcony or have a drink with friends."
+“Looking out the window while I read a book on the couch, sitting at the kitchen table with my laptop as the sun streams in, or on a summer evening when my balcony doors are open and I’m relaxing in my hammock chair on the balcony or having a drink with friends.”

-- Storage in the basement - approx. 8 m²
+• Storage room in the basement - approximately 8 m²

-The three-storey houses in Bestevâerstraat were largely and almost entirely designed by Daan Roodenburgh in the years 1924 and 1925.
-They have very long façades that are interrupted on the odd side only by Rijpstraat.
-At the intersection with De Rijpstraat, a square has been created with Roodenburgh buildings on three sides and Kruyswijk buildings
+The three-story apartments on Bestevâerstraat were largely and almost entirely designed by Daan Roodenburgh in 1924 and 1925.
+They feature very long facades that are only interrupted on the odd-numbered side by De Rijpstraat.
+At the intersection with De Rijpstraat, a square has been created with buildings by Roodenburgh on three sides and buildings by Kruyswijk on one side.

 The living area

-The fine living room is at the rear, the lots of glass making it extra light.
-The fresh colour scheme, white wooden floor gives an instant holiday feeling.
-There is a modern corner kitchen (white with a wooden worktop), equipped with built-in appliances such as a dishwasher, fridge/freezer, oven/microwave and gas hob.
+The cozy living room is at the rear, and the large windows make it extra light.
+The fresh color scheme and white wooden floor give you an instant vacation feeling.
+There is a modern corner kitchen (white with wooden worktop), equipped with built-in appliances such as a dishwasher, fridge/freezer, oven/microwave, and gas stove.

 The sleeping area

-The generous bedroom is at the front and has a beautiful wardrobe wall, there is a possibility to create a second bedroom.
-The hip bathroom is spacious and has a walk-in shower, washbasin and toilet.
+The spacious bedroom is at the front and has a beautiful built-in wardrobe; there is the possibility to create a second bedroom.
+See alternative layout.
+The trendy bathroom is spacious and has a walk-in shower, sink, and toilet.

 The balcony

-The sunny west-facing balcony covers the entire width of the house and is a lovely extension of the living room.
+The sunny west-facing balcony spans the entire width of the home and is a wonderful extension of the living room.

 Accessibility

 Bestevâerstraat is easily accessible by public transport.
-Tram line 19 stops close to the street and offers connections to the city centre and Amsterdam Central Station.
-The city centre and Central Station are also easy to reach by bicycle.
-The flat is also easy to reach by car.
-The A10 Amsterdam ring road, for example, can be reached within a few minutes.
+Tram line 19 stops near the street and connects to the city center and Amsterdam Central Station.
+The city center and Central Station are also easily accessible by bicycle.
+The apartment is also easily accessible by car.
+The A10, Amsterdam's ring road, can be reached within a few minutes.

 Parking facilities

 It is possible to apply for a parking permit.
-The permit area is West 3.1 and parking is allowed in West-3 and Adolf van Nassaustraat.
+The permit area is West 3.1, and parking is permitted in West-3 and Adolf van Nassaustraat.

 What the resident will miss

-My own beach house in the middle of Amsterdam where it feels like a holiday every time I come home.
-That’s how the house feels to me.
-When I moved in, the house was delivered completely bare and so it was up to me to turn it into my dream home and that project has been resoundingly successful!
+My own beach house in the middle of Amsterdam, where every time I come home, it feels like a vacation.
+That's how the house feels to me.
+When I moved in, the house was completely empty, so it was up to me to turn it into my dream home, and that project a resounding success!

-I drove all over the country for the most beautiful materials.
-The floor comes from the roof of an old barn in France, the colours have been carefully composed with the experts of Verfspeciaalzaak Engels, the kitchen consists of the most beautiful tiles and my extra-deep balcony is an extension of the house because of the French doors.
-The living pleasure is enormous.
-The extra-wide passage from living room to hallway gives the house a lot of sense of space, and then if you leave the bedroom open, the sun actually shines in all day.
-In the morning in the bedroom, and during the day it increasingly turns to the balcony allowing you to enjoy the last hours of the day after a busy day.
-The tightly measured and custom-made wooden wardrobe, the spacious laundry room and the extra storage space downstairs ensure that you can actually store all your extra stuff and always have a fresh and tidy home.
+I traveled all over the country in search of the most beautiful materials.
+The floor comes from the roof of an old barn in France, the colors were carefully selected with the experts at Verfspeciaalzaak Engels, the kitchen features the most beautiful tiles, and my extra-deep balcony is an extension of the house thanks to the French doors.
+I really enjoy living here.
+The extra-wide passage from the living room to the hallway gives the house a great sense of space, and when you leave the bedroom door open, the sun shines in all day long.
+In the morning in the bedroom, and during the day it turns more and more towards the balcony, so that after a busy day you can enjoy the last hours of the day.
+The neatly measured and custom-made wooden wardrobe, the spacious laundry room, and the extra storage space downstairs ensure that you can store all your extra belongings and always have a fresh and tidy house.

-My favourite spot in the house?
-Uh; any spot I can enjoy.
-With a view outside when I read a book on the sofa, at the kitchen table with my laptop while the sun shines inside or on a summer evening when my balcony doors are open and I chill in my hanging chair on the balcony or have a drink with friends.
-It really is a quiet oasis in a busy city.
-The Jan van Galenstraat has made a huge positive development in recent years and this is actually true for the whole neighbourhood.
-Coffee shops, sports and yoga spots, the renovated park around the corner and with roads to Haarlem/Zandvoort nearby and the Jordaan area less than five minutes away, you can go in any direction.
+My favorite spot in the house?
+Uh, I enjoy every spot.
+With a view of the outdoors when I'm reading a book on the couch, at the kitchen table with my laptop while the sun shines in, or on a summer evening when my balcony doors are open and I'm chilling in my hanging chair on the balcony or having a drink with friends.
+It's truly a quiet oasis in a busy city.
+Jan van Galenstraat has undergone enormous positive development in recent years, and that actually applies to the entire neighborhood.
+Coffee shops, sports and yoga spots, the refurbished park around the corner, and with highways to Haarlem/Zandvoort nearby and the Jordaan less than 5 minutes away, you can go anywhere.

-I have been together with my sweet husband for a few years now and we recently turned our house in Haarlem into a little Bestevaerstraat 2.0, because everything I had there I wanted again in my new house.
-It took me a while, but now it really is time to say goodbye to this lovely place.
-I wish someone as much fun, peace and sunshine as I had here.
+I have been with my lovely husband for a few years now, and we recently turned our house in Haarlem into a little Bestevaerstraat 2.0, because I wanted everything I had there in my new home.
+It took me a while, but now it's really time to say goodbye to this wonderful place.
+I wish someone else just as much joy, peace, and sunshine as I have had here.
 Enjoy!